The Basics of Section 106 Review

 If an MOA is reached, the project will proceed as agreed upon.
 If the consulting parties cannot come to an agreement, the ACHP will step in to review the case and give their comments, which the federal agencies must consider.

 So where’s the public in all of this, you might be wondering?
 You’ll learn more about that next week in part two of the toolkit, where we will share an abundance of tips on how you can get involved in a Section 106 review.
-In the meantime, check out these additional Section 106 resources to learn more:
+In the meantime, check out this resource to learn more: The Advisory Council on Historic Preservation’s A Citizen’s Guide to Section 106 Review